Home health and hospice glossary

 Centers for Medicare & Medicaid Services (CMS) – The federal agency that oversees Medicare and Medicaid, including determinations of benefits.

 Certified medical director (CMD) – This title indicates training that focuses on clinical issues and management of long-term care.
-A CMD must be certified by the American Board of Post-Acute and Long-Term Care Medicine (ABPLM); certifications can be verified on the ABPLM website.
+A CMD must be certified by the American Board of Post-Acute and Long-Term Care Medicine (ABPLM).

 Certified nursing assistant (CNA) – A CNA helps patients with activities of daily living and other health care needs under the direct supervision of a registered nurse (RN) or licensed nurse (LPN/LVN).